cfkubo/mcp-server-rabbitmq/README.md

 This project is licensed under the Apache License 2.0 - see the LICENSE file for details.

-uv run amq-mcp-server-rabbitmq --allow-mutative-tools --amq-hostname localhost --amq-username guest --amqpassword guest
+ uv run amq-mcp-server-rabbitmq --allow-mutative-tools --no-auth  --http

 ![image](static/l1.png)